Ordep/Mailosophy/README.md

 1. Open any message and click **Generate Suggestions** on the detail page or on a card.
 2. AI chips appear both on the detail view and on the dashboard cards.
 3. Click a chip to apply that label; Gmail is updated instantly.
-4. Card summaries are AI-authored so you can triage without opening every email, with cached summaries reloaded on page load and refreshable via the “Generate Summary” button.
+4. Card summaries are AI-authored so you can triage without opening every email, with cached summaries reloaded on page load and refreshable via the Generate Summary button.

 ### Finding & Acting on Mail
 - Use the search input for sender/subject/content queries.